Español English

 They are perennial subshrubs with erect stems that reach 2 meters (6.56 feet) in height; they spread laterally from their roots so they can become invasive.
 They have rough, oval-shaped leaves with dark green serrated edges that give off an anise smell if crushed.
 The showy flowers appear in spikes 20 cm (7.87") high and can be of different shades of blue depending on the variety.
 They bloom from late summer to early winter.

-They are used to form borders and bushy groups; they are ideal for low maintenance garden areas.
-They are also used in pots and planters for balconies, patios and terraces.
+Hummingbird sage is used to form borders and bushy groups; they are ideal for low maintenance garden areas.
+It's also used in pots and planters for balconies, patios and terraces.

 Salvia guaranitica grows in full sun or semi-shade exposure.
-They do not resist frost or continued intense cold.
+It does not resist frost or continued intense cold.

-It's important that the soil is well drained because excess moisture rots the roots; they appreciate that the soil contains organic matter.
+It's important that the soil is well drained because excess moisture rots the roots; Anise-scented sage appreciates that the soil contains organic matter.

 Water regularly at the rate of 2 times a week in summer and every 10 days in winter; in spring and autumn water every 5-7 days.